scipion-em/docs/docs/user/tutorials/modelBuilding/010-introduction.rst

 interpretation of an electron density map.
 Although a electron density volume can be obtained from different methodologies, in this tutorial we focus in maps obtained by cryo-EM.
-As an example of these maps, Fig. :numref:`model_building_example` shows the input electron density map (a), as well as the output haemoglobin tetramer atomic model (b) obtained by the model building process.
+As an example of these maps, :numref:`model_building_example` shows the input electron density map (a), as well as the output haemoglobin tetramer atomic model (b) obtained by the model building process.
 Since high quality atomic structures are essential to accomplish detailed mechanistic studies and to seek inhibitor drugs of macromolecules, the